Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

 {
     // No point in sending the position and rotation if the client is reconciliation as we won't see it anyway if (!PredictionManager.Singleton.IsReconciling && interpolator != null) {
-        // DidReconciliate would return a bool if the client did reconciliation sometime during this tick interpolator.AddPosition(GetState().position, NeededToReconcile);
+        // NeededToReconcile would return a bool if the client did reconciliation sometime during this tick interpolator.AddPosition(GetState().position, NeededToReconcile);
         interpolator.AddRotation(GetState().rotation);
     }